 The CIT industry is divided into two sectors: ATM servicing and transaction processing.
 The ATM services generally include cash reconciliation, cash replenishment, deposit verification and pickup, and the transportation of valuables in an armored and protected vehicle.
-The first ATM machine was installed 50 years ago in London, and these cash distributing devices are now regarded as the most integral part of the investment and banking industry.
+The first ATM machine was installed 50 years ago in London, and these cash-distributing devices are now regarded as the most integral part of the investment and banking industry.
 On a global scale, there are nearly 3.7 million ATMs, and the cash withdrawal from these ATMs is approximately 10.6 billion.
-The role of technology in cash in transit industry has certainly improved the operational efficiency, enhanced the security levels, and formed reliable work conditions for the employees.
+The role of technology in cash in the transit industry has certainly improved operational efficiency, enhanced security levels, and formed reliable work conditions for employees.

-Let’s take a look at some the technological trends in the cash in transit industry that has been developing in the recent years:
+Let’s take a look at some of the technological trends in the cash-in-transit industry that have been developing in recent years:

 The concept of a CIT medium being managed by one person was opposed by carriers as there is a higher chance of infidelity from the employees and the definite risk involved in abandoning a vehicle that is carrying cash.
-However, modern technology has permitted the one-person transportation operational.
-With the help of GPS, the vehicle can be monitored at the control center and no one has the capacity to access it until the vehicle has reached the destined location.
-It allows the use of one-time code to access the safe, which contains cash and deliver it to the correct location.
+However, modern technology has permitted one-person transportation operations.
+With the help of a GPS vehicle tracking system, the vehicle can be monitored at the control center and no one has the capacity to access it until the vehicle has reached the destination location.
+It allows the use of a one-time code to access the safe, which contains cash, and deliver it to the correct location.
 GPS tracking is also associated with the facility of remotely shutting down the vehicle if it redirects from its assigned route, minimizing the chance of theft.

 The benefits of CIT transport are clear in terms of decreased labor expenses; however, there are certain benefits for the employee as well.
 One-person transport is chosen from the most experienced and trusted employees and demands a higher salary.
 Additionally, many employees favor the independence attained by working solely and are less at risk than in conventional operations because of the absence of access.